RedHatInsights/playbook-dispatcher/knative/README.md

 - split private/public API
 - set up routing rules https://knative.dev/docs/serving/samples/knative-routing-go/

+## Deploying the validator service

+Run `oc apply -f validator.yaml` to deploy the validator services.

+Besides the service itself this also deploys

+- a KafkaSource for translating kafka messages from ingress to CloudEvents
+- a trigger for routing these messages to the validator service

 ## Making code changes

 After a change is made run `make image-build image-push` to build+promote to quay.